-Draper, a Republican, was the representative for New York's 22nd congressional district from 1907 to 1913.
+Draper was the representative for New York’s 22nd congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1901 to Mar 1913, Draper missed 298 of 1,179 roll call votes, which is 25.3%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.